 In my experience, 70mph is the best cruising speed on the Model Y, where I could get where I wanted with the least time spent on driving and charging.

-This math doesn’t apply if you have to drive for 200 miles or less, but that’s the optimal speed with a trip that requires multiple charges.
+This math doesn’t apply if you have to drive for 200 miles or less, but that’s the optimal speed for a trip that requires multiple charges.
 I’ve tried this on numerous 600-plus-mile legs.

 And, again, going more slowly will get you far, even more than the EPA estimate, but it will take longer to get there.
 So, slow down if you think you might run out of juice sooner than expected.

 (Any Tesla can give you a relatively accurate real-time range estimate via the Energy section of its touchscreen.)

 Generally, after some 200 miles, you want to take a good rest anyway.
 And for this reason, when traveling within the Supercharging network, I had no range anxiety at all.

 So, I often picked the road with Superchargers within 200 miles of one another.
 Straying out of that beaten path, how to get charged was indeed my biggest concern.

 But we have always ended up figuring out a way to plug the car in, sometimes overnight out of somebody’s home — folks can be very generous.

 EV range: When the anxiety will no longer be

-Here’s the endgame: my take is that the range anxiety will be no longer when an EV has the real-world range of some 500 miles or when we can charge the car as fast as we fill a gas tank.
+Here’s the endgame: my take is that the range anxiety will be no longer when an EV has a real-world range of some 500 miles or when we can charge the car as fast as we fill a gas tank.

 That’s because you sure can find a (fast) charging station within any 500-mile distance.
 Most importantly, after those many miles, you’d need a good night’s sleep before continuing, and you can charge all night.